 Chapter 1.
 About the Fuse Tooling Tutorials

-You should be familiar with the following software:
+Before you begin, you should be familiar with the following software:

 Overview of the Fuse Tooling tutorials